peterhurford/priority-wiki-content/human-enhancement.md

 * Regularly noticing and correcting problems
 	* [Jordan Peterson's clean-your-room youtube video](https://www.youtube.com/watch?v=PE0u7-SX2hs) (There is probably a better way to get across this mentality, but I don't know it.
 Some people react negatively to Peterson so an edited/paraphrased transcript would be welcome.)
 	* (Little things like regularly tripping over your bag.
 So you make a habit of putting your bag where it won't get tripped on.)
+* (How Not To Be Wrong The Power Of Mathematical Thinking has a bunch I want to include, but need to re-read it)